kronos455/stunning-raspberry-waffle/index.md

 # Placeholder for my 'How-to' Raspberry Pi 3 Bramble

 This page explains how I put together the Raspberry Pi 3 Bramble.
-Because I didn't know any Linux command line when I first started, this recipe my sound condescendingly basic for anyone with basic Linux.
+Because I didn't know any Linux command line when I first started, this recipe may sound condescendingly basic for anyone with basic Linux skills.

 ## Welcome to GitHub Pages